Come to Your Senses (Restorative Recovery)

 After removing Saul, he made David their king.
 God testified concerning him: ‘I have found David son of Jesse, a man after my own heart; he will do everything I want him to do.’
 Acts 13:22

-Like anyone else, King David of the Bible suffered from a cunning, baffling disease known as addiction—addiction to self.
+King David of the Bible suffered from a cunning, baffling disease known as addiction—addiction to self.
+When you feel you are permitted to behave without consequence, being a slave to sin takes on a whole ‘nother dimension.
 Borne out of addiction to self comes all other symptoms of addiction.
-David strayed from the truth of what he understood intellectually to be good and right according to the will of God.
+David strayed from the truth of what he understood intellectually to be good and right, according to the will of God.
 Lost was the innocence of the young warrior who killed a lion to protect his sheep, and took down a giant of a man to defend a nation.
-Even with the anointing and power and all of the blessing bestowed on him by his Heavenly Father, David grew in pride and selfish ambition, overrun by his sin nature, rooted in a core belief of entitlement in his flesh.
-David would have to submit one day at a time, even one moment at a time to the will of his Lord or David would succumb to the unimaginable temptation that would avail itself to him as the King of all Israel.
+Even with the anointing and power and all of the blessing bestowed on him by his Heavenly Father, David grew in pride and selfish ambition, overrun by his sin nature, and rooted in a core belief that he is entitled.
+David would have to submit one day at a time, even one moment at a time, to the will of his Lord, or David would succumb to unimaginable temptation that would avail itself to him as the King of all Israel.
+But it would take David most of a lifetime to repent to the degree of surrender necessary to be truly repentant in terms of activating behavioral change; transformed by a renewed mind.

-Consider the “drugs” of temptation that David had to choose from as both a king, and as a human being: sexual temptation; every form of lust, power, and greed; money and possessions; alcohol and “herbs”; anger, rage, resentment, and revenge; lying and deceit; self-preservation at all cost (even if it meant murder to protect his reputation); issues of codependency; and the list goes on.
-The difference for David that you and I cannot relate to is that unless he was surrendered to the will and care of God moment by moment there was no one else to tell him “no” or “stop” or “wait”.
-He had advisers in his ear constantly but David was the man in charge and too often ignored sound counsel.
+Consider the “drugs” of temptation that David had to choose from as both a king, and as a human being: sexual temptation; every form of lust, power, and greed; money and possessions; alcohol and “herbs” (drugs); anger, rage, resentment, and revenge; lying and deceit; self-preservation at all cost (even if it meant murder to protect his reputation); issues of codependency; and the list goes on.
+The difference for David that you and I cannot relate to is that unless he was surrendered to the will and care of God moment by moment there was no one else to tell him “no”, “stop”, or “wait”.
+His advisers were in his ear constantly, but David was the man in charge and too often ignored sound counsel.
+Unless he heard from a prophet, or received a prophetic word via God’s own voice, David was, for the most part, self-governed.
+A very auspicious, yet dangerous, arena to be living in.

 The Story Inside the Story